jacobmitchinson/books/Clean Code - Robert C. Martin/notes.md

 These should be verbs and never nouns.
 Feed, Play, or Fetch are examples.

-These should have verb or verb phrases names like postPayment, deletePage, or save.

 **Add Meaningful Context**

 Add meaningful context.
 If you see city, state and country you might think of an address but if you see state alone you probably would not.
 It's better to use addressCity, addressState.
 A better solution is to create an address model.